mohammmedsinan/Integrator/README.md

 # 🏮 Integrator

-🎇 _Based on AstroWind KitStarter Where the project did achieve 100% in lighthouse with 5 categories_. 🎇
+🎇 _Based on AstroWind KitStarter, it did achieve 100% in lighthouse with 5 categories_. 🎇

 **Integrator** is a free, open-source, easy-to-use, and high-performance software that helps you to integrate your favorite technology into your project in an easy and smooth way, also anyone can contribute to Integrator and make the web a better place